sduclassroom/splab1/variants/variant05.md

 ### Variant 05

-кто-нибудь понял это задание?

 ###### [last updated: Oct 10, 2019]

+***The most tricky variant!!!***

 Output the following information:

-* Top `n` dates as per the number of unique hosts (the first field?).
+* Top `n` dates as per the number of unique hosts.
-* The number of request for each of the dates.
+* The number of request on each of the dates.
 * The percentage of requests for each of the dates with respect to the total number of requests on these `n` particular dates.

+Note that sorting criterium (unique hosts) is different from information shown

 Hint:
 ```